korotasz/Bsal-Dilution-Effect/README.md

 The purpose of this repository is to ensure code reproducibility for this project.
 While feedback is appreciated, I ask that you refrain from submitting pull requests.

 ### Collaborators
-Collaborators on this project include [Jaime Bosch](https://scholar.google.com/citations?user=t5frSGQAAAAJ&hl=en), [An Martel](https://biblio.ugent.be/person/F5F50C8C-F0ED-11E1-A9DE-61C894A0A6B4), [Frank Pasmans](https://biblio.ugent.be/person/F573FD86-F0ED-11E1-A9DE-61C894A0A6B4), and [Jason R. Rohr](https://scholar.google.com/citations?user=yaRksUAAAAAJ&hl=en).
+Collaborators on this project include [Jaime Bosch](https://scholar.google.com/citations?user=t5frSGQAAAAJ&hl=en), [Stefan Lötters](https://www.loetterslab.de/),  [An Martel](https://biblio.ugent.be/person/F5F50C8C-F0ED-11E1-A9DE-61C894A0A6B4), [Frank Pasmans](https://biblio.ugent.be/person/F573FD86-F0ED-11E1-A9DE-61C894A0A6B4), [Michael Veith](https://www.researchgate.net/profile/Michael-Veith-2/28), and [Jason R. Rohr](https://scholar.google.com/citations?user=yaRksUAAAAAJ&hl=en).
 This project exists thanks to their contributions.